-Beginning on March 6, 2020 with the first reported death of an Indiana citizen from Covid-19, Indy Midtown Magazine has been posting regular updates about the state’s response to the public health emergency.
+Beginning on March 6, 2020 with the first reported death of an Indiana citizen from COVID-19, Indy Midtown Magazine has been posting regular updates about the state’s response to the public health emergency.
 This post archives all March, 2020 updates.
-View updates from April, 2020 or May, 2020.
+View updates from April, 2020 , May, 2020, June, 2020.

 March 31 Update

 Governor Eric Holcomb issued an executive order [PDF] today that extends the requirements for bars, nightclubs and restaurants to stay closed to dine-in patrons until April 6 at 11:59 p.m.
 Carry-out remains permissible.

 The Indiana Department of Revenue (DOR) has created a comprehensive Coronavirus informational webpage to help guide Hoosiers through all the changes happening at DOR during this public health emergency.

 March 26 Update